ThomasWinn/PhotoChain/README.md

 #### Front end
 - new terminal `npm run start`
+- web3.js is the main way how to interact with etherium

 #### block chain and etherium smart contract (immutable)
 - stores IPFS hash on block chain